Profile

 Byrne House SF6

-Dr Arely Cruz-Santiago is Co-Investigator of ESRC transformative research project ‘Data Justice in Mexico’s Multiveillant Society’which explores new ways to engage with big data in order to tackle the inherent asymmetries in social media, and surveillance capitalism.
-Her research agenda sits at the forefront of the social studies of forensic science and human geography.
+In 2019-2021 she was Co-Investigator on the ESRC transformative research project ‘Data Justice in Mexico’s Multiveillant Society’ which explored new ways to engage with big data and modes of governance to tackle the inherent asymmetries of digital practices.

 Research interests